 Stein’s subjects can disappear without notice; some lose their phones and are unreachable.
 Others are in danger of being physically or sexually assaulted.
 A few individuals could die from drug use.
 So while it’s hard for her to keep returning— there have been times she wanted to “forget” things she witnessed— Stein feels the preciousness of every moment she spends on Skid Row.

 It’s not uncommon for the photographer to catch “drive-by gawkers” passing through Skid Row, but her pictures reveal what’s true and ordinary here.
-Yes, there are moments of intense heartache and tragedy, but there’s also some joy to be found not in the sensational but in the mundane, in the kind and tiny encounters that unfold between people trying to survive.
+Yes, there are moments of intense heartache and tragedy, but there’s also some tenderness to be found not in the sensational but in the mundane, in the fleeting encounters and small acts of kindness that unfold between people trying to survive.

 5th Street between Main And Spring: I came upon a man with a knife one afternoon in DTLA near the border of Skid Row.
 He was angrily staring at his reflection… a moment after this picture was taken, he began to hack at his hair with the knife.